Former Republic of Ireland manager Jack Charlton dies aged 85

 In his first job as manager, Charlton won promotion to the top flight with Middlesbrough in 1974 and narrowly missed out on repeating the feat at Sheffield Wednesday, who he had guided from the bottom of the third tier.

-Charlton’s spell in charge of Newcastle lasted one season before he resigned in 1985 and in December of that year he became the first non-Irish manager of the Republic of Ireland.
+Charlton’s spell in charge of Newcastle lasted one season before he resigned in 1985 and shortly afterwards took up the Ireland job.

-He steered the Republic to their first major finals at Euro 88 in West Germany and two years later led them to their first World Cup finals at Italia 90.

-Charlton, already hugely popular for getting them there, won the hearts of a nation and the rest of the footballing world as his side reached the quarter-finals.

 Charlton had his critics as both a player and a manager, but overcame any limitations with sheer force of character.